arthurpnuness/arthurpnuness/README.md

 ## 🚀 About me
-I'm a full-stack development student at GrowDev...
-I like back-end, football, basketball, games and being good with myself!
+<i>I'm a full-stack development student at GrowDev...
+I like backend languages.
+What I like to do in my spare time is basically watching football, basketball, games and being good with myself!</i>

 ## 🔗 Link